Johnson Investment Counsel Inc. Sells 4,729 Shares of Walgreens Boots Alliance, Inc. (NASDAQ:WBA)

-Johnson Investment Counsel Inc. reduced its stake in Walgreens Boots Alliance, Inc. (NASDAQ:WBA – Get Rating) by 16.5% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Johnson Investment Counsel Inc. decreased its holdings in shares of Walgreens Boots Alliance, Inc. (NASDAQ:WBA – Get Rating) by 16.5% in the first quarter, according to its most recent Form 13F filing with the SEC.
 The institutional investor owned 23,879 shares of the pharmacy operator’s stock after selling 4,729 shares during the period.
-Johnson Investment Counsel Inc.’s holdings in Walgreens Boots Alliance were worth $1,069,000 at the end of the most recent reporting period.
+Johnson Investment Counsel Inc.’s holdings in Walgreens Boots Alliance were worth $1,069,000 as of its most recent SEC filing.

-A number of other institutional investors also recently bought and sold shares of WBA.
-Iron Horse Wealth Management LLC increased its stake in shares of Walgreens Boots Alliance by 56.0% during the first quarter.
-Iron Horse Wealth Management LLC now owns 635 shares of the pharmacy operator’s stock valued at $28,000 after purchasing an additional 228 shares in the last quarter.
-Rise Advisors LLC grew its holdings in shares of Walgreens Boots Alliance by 45.2% during the first quarter.
-Rise Advisors LLC now owns 742 shares of the pharmacy operator’s stock valued at $33,000 after buying an additional 231 shares during the last quarter.
-North Star Asset Management Inc. grew its holdings in shares of Walgreens Boots Alliance by 2.2% during the first quarter.
-North Star Asset Management Inc. now owns 10,998 shares of the pharmacy operator’s stock valued at $492,000 after buying an additional 235 shares during the last quarter.
-Paragon Capital Management Ltd grew its holdings in shares of Walgreens Boots Alliance by 4.3% during the first quarter.
-Paragon Capital Management Ltd now owns 5,673 shares of the pharmacy operator’s stock valued at $254,000 after buying an additional 236 shares during the last quarter.
-Finally, Steward Partners Investment Advisory LLC grew its holdings in shares of Walgreens Boots Alliance by 0.3% during the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 88,778 shares of the pharmacy operator’s stock valued at $4,631,000 after buying an additional 237 shares during the last quarter.
-57.02% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds have also made changes to their positions in the business.
+Norges Bank purchased a new stake in Walgreens Boots Alliance in the fourth quarter worth approximately $371,684,000.
+Capital World Investors boosted its holdings in Walgreens Boots Alliance by 7.3% in the fourth quarter.
+Capital World Investors now owns 21,522,395 shares of the pharmacy operator’s stock worth $1,122,608,000 after purchasing an additional 1,462,083 shares during the last quarter.
+ANTIPODES PARTNERS Ltd boosted its holdings in Walgreens Boots Alliance by 114.3% in the first quarter.
+ANTIPODES PARTNERS Ltd now owns 2,360,003 shares of the pharmacy operator’s stock worth $105,657,000 after purchasing an additional 1,258,605 shares during the last quarter.
+State Street Corp boosted its holdings in Walgreens Boots Alliance by 2.7% in the fourth quarter.
+State Street Corp now owns 46,910,838 shares of the pharmacy operator’s stock worth $2,446,869,000 after purchasing an additional 1,224,617 shares during the last quarter.
+Finally, Jupiter Asset Management Ltd. purchased a new stake in Walgreens Boots Alliance in the first quarter worth approximately $38,697,000.
+Institutional investors own 57.02% of the company’s stock.

 Walgreens Boots Alliance Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, September 9th.
-Stockholders of record on Friday, August 19th will be issued a $0.48 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 9th.
+Shareholders of record on Friday, August 19th will be given a $0.48 dividend.
+This represents a $1.92 annualized dividend and a yield of 5.22%.
+This is a boost from Walgreens Boots Alliance’s previous quarterly dividend of $0.48.
 The ex-dividend date is Thursday, August 18th.
-This is an increase from Walgreens Boots Alliance’s previous quarterly dividend of $0.48.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 5.22%.
 Walgreens Boots Alliance’s payout ratio is 30.97%.

 Wall Street Analysts Forecast Growth

-A number of research firms have recently commented on WBA.
-StockNews.com upgraded shares of Walgreens Boots Alliance from a “hold” rating to a “buy” rating in a report on Friday, August 19th.
-Deutsche Bank Aktiengesellschaft dropped their target price on shares of Walgreens Boots Alliance from $46.00 to $44.00 and set a “hold” rating on the stock in a report on Friday, July 1st.
-JPMorgan Chase & Co. dropped their target price on shares of Walgreens Boots Alliance from $52.00 to $45.00 and set a “neutral” rating on the stock in a report on Friday, July 8th.
-Truist Financial dropped their target price on shares of Walgreens Boots Alliance from $50.00 to $42.00 and set a “hold” rating on the stock in a report on Friday, July 1st.
-Finally, Credit Suisse Group dropped their price target on shares of Walgreens Boots Alliance from $52.00 to $43.00 and set a “neutral” rating on the stock in a research note on Friday, July 1st.
-One research analyst has rated the stock with a sell rating, eight have given a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $46.25.
+Several research analysts have recently weighed in on the stock.
+Cowen dropped their price target on shares of Walgreens Boots Alliance to $49.00 in a research note on Thursday, June 9th.
+TheStreet downgraded shares of Walgreens Boots Alliance from a “b-” rating to a “c+” rating in a research report on Monday, May 2nd.
+JPMorgan Chase & Co. decreased their price objective on shares of Walgreens Boots Alliance from $52.00 to $45.00 and set a “neutral” rating on the stock in a research report on Friday, July 8th.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Walgreens Boots Alliance from $46.00 to $44.00 and set a “hold” rating on the stock in a research report on Friday, July 1st.
+Finally, Credit Suisse Group reduced their price target on shares of Walgreens Boots Alliance from $52.00 to $43.00 and set a “neutral” rating on the stock in a report on Friday, July 1st.
+One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $46.25.

 Walgreens Boots Alliance, Inc operates as a pharmacy-led health and beauty retail company.
 It operates through two segments, the United States and International.
 The United States segment sells prescription drugs and an assortment of retail products, including health, wellness, beauty, personal care, consumable, and general merchandise products through its retail drugstores.